 - 2.10.1 The PSCO may determine if a fire-control plan or booklet is provided, whether the crew members are familiar with the information given in the fire-control plan or booklet, and whether, for tankers, crew members are familiar with the approved stability instrument. - 2.10.2 The PSCO may verify that fire-control plans are permanently exhibited for the guidance of the ship's officers.
 Alternatively, booklets containing the information about the fire-control plan may be supplied to each officer, and one copy should at all times be available on board in an accessible position.
-Plans and booklets should be kept up to date, any alterations being recorded therein as soon as possible. - 2.10.3 The PSCO may determine that the responsible officers, especially those who are assigned to related duties on the muster list, are aware of the information provided by the firecontrol plan or booklet and how to act in case of a fire.
+Plans and booklets should be kept up to date, any alterations being recorded therein as soon as possible. - 2.10.3 The PSCO may determine that the responsible officers, especially those who are assigned to related duties on the muster list, are aware of the information provided by the fire-control plan or booklet and how to act in case of a fire. - 2.10.4 The PSCO may ensure that the officers in charge of the ship are familiar with the principal structural members which form part of the various fire sections and the means of access to the different compartments.